Concordium/concordium.github.io/source/mainnet/net/guides/dapp-examples.rst

 .. dropdown:: Wallet test bench

     This tool is for testing wallets and shows a great overview of the available interactions between wallets and front end.

-    Deploy and initialize scenarios are available on the browser wallet (will be implemented in the mobile wallets in the future).
+    Deploy and initialize scenarios are available on the |bw|.

     `Demo front end <https://wallet-test-bench.testnet.concordium.com/>`__ where you can test wallet interactions